 The scenery just got better and better – pushing us forward.
 We just had to know what was around the next corner.
 And that’s why we got back to our lodge three hours later.

-What it’s like to drive the trail
+What it’s like to drive the Burr Trail

 The drive on the trail starts in the town of Boulder located on Highway 12 northeast of Escalante – if that helps.
 For the first 31 miles you’re on paved road but once you reach Capitol Reef National Park it becomes gravel.
 Providing there’s no rain in the forecast you should be fine.
 Otherwise the gravel roads can become impassable.